jhallen/joe-editor/docs/tasks.md

 Unfortunately, there is no standard way to get the keysequence given by the terminal emulator when you hit Ctrl-rtarw.
 Instead you have to determine this sequence yourself and enter it directly in the joerc file.
 Some examples are given for Xterm and gnome-terminal.
-Hit ` rtarw within JOE to have the sequence shown on your screen.
-Note that Putty uses ^\[ ^\[ \[ C which will not appear with ` rtarw (also ^\[
+Hit ESC ' rtarw within JOE to have the sequence shown on your screen.
+Note that Putty uses ^\[ ^\[ \[ C which will not appear with ESC ' rtarw (also ^\[
 ^\[ is set book mark, so you need to unbind it to do this in Putty).

 Also you can hit Ctrl-delete to cut and Ctrl-insert to paste if the